 The problem with “cultural Christianity” is that Christians are looking more like culture than like Christ.
 What do I mean?
 Well, it wasn’t long ago that calling yourself a “Christian” was socially beneficial.
 Going to the right church could even land you a good job or access to the right social circles.
 Whether you truly followed Christ or not, it was advantageous to identify as a Christian – to be a “cultural Christian.”

 Not so today.
-In fact, in many areas of society it may even be considered negative to be a follower of Jesus – too old fashioned, conservative or narrow-minded.
+In fact, in many areas of society it may even be viewed negatively to identify as a follower of Jesus – too old fashioned, conservative, or narrow-minded.
 Faced with so much opposition, how do we respond to this rapidly changing culture?

 We begin to view life as a temporary layover on the journey to an eternal home with Christ.
-So, the current election chaos, the complex social issues plaguing the nation, and all the pain and suffering on a global scale: it’s not the end of the story.
+So, the current economic environment, the complex social issues plaguing the nation, and all the pain and suffering on a global scale: it’s not the end of the story.
 Through Christ, we have an incredible hope even in the face of political uncertainty and fear.

 It’s time to embrace our true identity in Christ as a picture of God’s love and grace.
 It’s time for our words and actions to be a voice of hope in a culture consumed by fear.
 It’s time to replace this “cultural Christianity” for the real thing.
 Are you ready?
 Trust in Jesus and embrace the gift of a new identity firmly grounded in what He has done for you!

 Taken from a sermon by George Wright, Senior Pastor, Shandon Baptist Church, Colombia, S.C.